FredHutch/easybuild-life-sciences/README.md

 ## Container Architecture
 * default user 'neo' (UID 500, GID 500) /home/neo
-* Lmod and EasyBuild installed into /app
+* Lmod and EasyBuild are installed into /app
-* EasyConfigs from LS2 repo are copied into /app/fh_easyconfigs
+* EasyConfigs are copied into /app/fh_easyconfigs
-* sources from LS2 repo are copied and downloaded into /app/sources
+* sources are copied and downloaded into /app/sources
 * EasyBuild is run in a single 'RUN' command to reduce container layer size:
   * installs specified OS packages
   * runs EasyBuild
   * uninstalls specified OS packages

 ## Use Cases
-* Create a container with self-contained optimized software packages that can easily be reproduced.
-* Test new EasyConfigs in isolation
-* Find uncited OS dependencies in existing EasyConfigs
-* Manage an installed software package archive

 ### Create a container
 The initial reason for LS2 is to create Docker containers with EasyBuilt software packages to mirror those available on our HPC systems.
 We realize that containerizing common software packages will be key in leveraging many new technologies like AWS Batch.